How to Build a Bigger and Straighter Upper Back

 Breathing Pit Pulls & Elbow Drive

-This this rowing exercise, we’re going to practice actually lifting weights while maintaining good upper-back posture.
-This is going to directly strengthen our upper back muscles in the correct position.
+This this rowing exercise, we’re going to practice lifting weights while maintaining good upper-back posture.
+This will strengthen our upper back muscles in the correct position.
 Once these upper-back muscles get big and strong enough, we’ll be able to naturally hold ourselves with better posture without even needing to think about it.

 Over time, these exercises should get easier and more intuitive.
-At a certain point, you’ll probably feel like you don’t even need them anyway.
-You’ll just naturally lift with proper posture.
+At a certain point, you won’t need them anymore.
+You’ll intuitively lift with proper posture.
 Great.

 Once you’re happy with your back posture while lifting weights, you can skip these drills and just keep doing more traditional back strengthening exercises, such as rows, chin-ups, front squats, and deadlifts.